jquery/jquery-migrate/README.md

 `jQuery.migrateDeduplicateWarnings`: By default, Migrate only gives a specific warning once.
 If you set this property to `false` it will give a warning for every occurrence each time it happens.
 Note that this can generate a lot of output, for example when a warning occurs in a loop.

+`jQuery.migrateDisablePatches`: Disables patches by their codes.
+You can find a code for each patch in square brackets in [warnings.md](https://github.com/jquery/jquery-migrate/blob/main/warnings.md).
+A limited number of warnings doesn't have codes defined and cannot be disabled.
+These are mostly setup issues like using an incorrect version of jQuery or loading Migrate multiple times.

+`jQuery.migrateDisablePatches`: Disables patches by their codes.

+`jQuery.migrateIsPatchEnabled`: Returns `true` if a patch of a provided code is enabled and `false` otherwise.

+`jQuery.UNSAFE_restoreLegacyHtmlPrefilter`: A deprecated alias of `jQuery.migrateEnablePatches( "self-closed-tags" )`

 ## Reporting problems

 Bugs that only occur when the jQuery Migrate plugin is used should be reported in the [jQuery Migrate Issue Tracker](https://github.com/jquery/jquery-migrate/issues) and should be accompanied by an executable test case that demonstrates the bug.
 The easiest way to do this is via an online test tool such as [jsFiddle.net](https://jsFiddle.net/) or [jsbin.com](https://jsbin.com).
 Use the development version when you are reporting bugs.